pythonnet/pythonnet.github.io/README.md

 For general-purpose information on embedding Python in applications, use www.python.org or Google to find (C) examples.
-Because Python for .NET is so closely integrated with the managed environment, you will generally be better off importing a module and deferring to Python code as early as possible rather than writing a lot of managed embedding code.
+Because Python.NET is so closely integrated with the managed environment, you will generally be better off importing a module and deferring to Python code as early as possible rather than writing a lot of managed embedding code.